liufengyun/stoic/README.md

 ## Motivation

-The primary concern is distributed data-parallel computation like Spark, where sending a function over the wire is very common.
+The primary concern of this project is to provide a type-safe solution for distributed data-parallel computation like [Spark](https://spark.apache.org), where sending a function over the wire is very common.

 When sending a function over the wire, it's important to defend against following closure-related hazards: